-Our experience shows us that under normal running conditions, our cadence should be less than 180 at speeds below about 5 minutes per kilometre (8 minutes per mile).
-It will naturally rise to somewhere in the mid-180s by about 4 minutes 30 seconds per kilometre but this is for someone running with moderately good technique and with a reasonable flight phase.
+In our experience we’ve found that under normal running conditions, cadence will optimal lower than 180 at speeds below about 5 minutes per kilometre (8 minutes per mile).
+As speed increases to around 4 minutes 30 seconds, cadence will naturally rise to somewhere in the mid-180s, but this is for someone running with moderately good technique and with the appropriate flight phase resulting from good form.

-Learn to land balanced and everything else will adjust naturally around this, including your cadence.
-A balanced landing is how to find your right cadence The key to reduce an over-stride and increase speed is a balanced landing.
-This will enable a springy take-off, giving you more airtime, a longer stride and also a higher cadence.
+Learn to land balanced and all aspects of your running form will adjust naturally around this, including your cadence.
+A balanced landing (*) will enable a springy take-off, giving you more airtime, a longer stride, shorter ground-contact time resulting in increased speed and higher cadence.